Mystagogue/puppet-master/README.md

 There is even more...You can use the "require()" function in any of your scripts and it will look for a node_modules folder at the top level of the currently open folder.
 So you can create complex scripts.
 Why not look up the data for the current user in the database using the script, then log it to the output window WHILE you are browsing, so you have all the data you need to debug any problems with your site! -->

+So how do you use the app?
+When you install the app open any directory on your file system and start creating code files!
+Using the right click will display a context menu.
+The contents of the menu depends which section fo the app you click on.
+In the file tree it will give you CRUD options.
+Hoevering the code editor it will give you options to execute code.

+Why use this app instead of the 1,000,000 other ways of doing this kind of thing?
+Convenience.
+There is nothing with the same speed to power ratio as this.
+You can write powerful code quickly.
 Even if you have 100% automated test coverage you can never get around the need to manually test.
 What do you do when you are in the process of building a new feature?
 No test exists yet!
 What if you have to triage bugs?
 This app **will** save you countless hours!

 _Puppet Master is a desktop app built with Electron and React._